apiel/zicBox/NOTE.md

 - TODO DOC DOC

-- TODO kick improve frequency env generator and improve transient!xx
+- TODO could add more graph on engines...
 - TODO ER-1 if duration longer than sample, then stretch sample
 - TODO drone engine